bytebase/bytebase.com-old/content/docs/administration/access-control.md

 </hint-block>

-By default, instances and databases in a [protected environment](/docs/administration/environment-policy/tier) will be inaccessible to developers from the [SQL Editor](/docs/sql-editor/overview).
+By default, instances and databases in a [protected environment](/docs/administration/environment-policy/tier) will be inaccessible to users with Workspace Developer role from the [SQL Editor](/docs/sql-editor/overview).

 ![editor-inaccessible](/static/docs/administration//access-control/access-control-editor-inaccessible.webp)